wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-rest-api-proxy.md

 You can create a REST API proxy in one of the following methods:

-In this tutorial, you will be providing a URL to a sample OpenAPI definition of a sample
+In this tutorial, you will be providing a URL to an OpenAPI definition of a sample API.

 1. Sign in to the Choreo Console at [https://console.choreo.dev](https://console.choreo.dev).